JackChen365/android-sample-library/readme.md

     But if this category does not exist.
 The sample will be lost.

-* How to use different kinds components
+* How to use different kinds of components

     ```
     //Mark each component annotation to this sample